NukaSoft

 • Three fields: what happened, what’s pending, what to watch out for

-• Keep it concise – this is a briefing, not a novel
+• Concise — this is a briefing, not a novel

 3. Transport Layer

 Git.
-The repo is cloned on both machines. git pull on start, git push on end.
+Pull on start, push on end.
 Encrypted in transit, versioned, conflict-resolution built in.

 Why Git over alternatives:

-• Apple Reminders (iCloud) – syncs well, but unstructured, no version history
+• Cloud sync services — near-real-time, but unstructured, no version history

 • Email drafts (dead drop) — clever, but fragile and latency-unpredictable

-• SFTP – reliable for files, but no version control or conflict resolution
+• Direct file transfer — reliable, but no version control

 • Git — structured, versioned, encrypted, already exists in every dev workflow